 John Alexander Henderson - Mayor Of Tampa (Non-Chartered Years)

-Henderson studied law under Judge James Gettis, a member of another important pioneer family of Tampa.
+John Alexander Henderson was born on December 21, 1841, in Georgia.
+He was the son of Andrew and Flora Henderson, who relocated their family to Tampa in 1845.
+Henderson studied law under Judge James Gettis, a member of another important pioneer family in Tampa.
 With the outbreak of the Civil War, Henderson enlisted in the Confederate Army and was commissioned a lieutenant.
 He served four years in the army and was mustered out in May 1865.
-After his release, he returned to Tampa where he found the city in a state of decay from neglect and seriously damaged by Union Naval bombardment.
+After his release, he returned to Tampa.

 Sources for this Biographical Sketch: